Psoriatic arthritis: Epidemiology

+A 2024 systematic review reported the global prevalence of adults with PsA as 0.112% (112 per 100,000 adults).
+Reported prevalence ranges from 0.1 to 1% of the general population.
+The reason for the wide variation is possibly related to different genetics, environmental factors such as lifestyle and diet, and the methods used in the research (e.g., definition and method of detection).
+The disease is more common in some populations.
+In Europe, the prevalence is 0.188% (188 per 100,000), 0.048% (48 per 100,000) in Asia, 0.133% (133 per 100,000) in North America, and 0.017% (17 per 100,000) in South America.
+Other studies found an overall prevalence rate of 0.1-0.2%, and an incidence rate of 0.006% annually.
+Males and females are affected in equal proportion.
+The peak incidence (number of new cases) happens between the ages of 30 and 60.

-Seventy percent of people who develop psoriatic arthritis first show signs of psoriasis on the skin, 15 percent develop skin psoriasis and arthritis at the same time, and 15 percent develop skin psoriasis following the onset of psoriatic arthritis.
+70% of people who develop psoriatic arthritis first show signs of psoriasis on the skin, 15% develop skin psoriasis and arthritis at the same time, and 15% develop skin psoriasis following the onset of psoriatic arthritis.
+Some people with PsA never get psoriasis.

-Psoriatic arthritis can develop in people who have any level severity of psoriatic skin disease, ranging from mild to very severe.
+Psoriatic arthritis can develop in people who have any level of severity of psoriatic skin disease, ranging from mild to very severe.
 Studies have found that obesity is a significant risk factor and predictor of disease outcome.
-Other risk factors associated with an increase risk of developing psoriatic arthritis include severe psoriasis, nail psoriasis, scalp psoriasis, inverse psoriasis, and having a first-degree relative with PsA.
+Other risk factors associated with an increased risk of developing psoriatic arthritis include severe psoriasis, nail psoriasis, scalp psoriasis, inverse psoriasis, and having a first-degree relative with psoriatic arthritis.

 Psoriatic arthritis tends to appear about 10 years after the first signs of psoriasis.
 For the majority of people, this is between the ages of 30 and 55, but the disease can also affect children.
-The onset of psoriatic arthritis symptoms before symptoms of skin psoriasis is more common in children than adults.
+The onset of psoriatic arthritis symptoms before symptoms of skin psoriasis is more common in children than in adults.

-More than 80% of patients with psoriatic arthritis will have psoriatic nail lesions characterized by nail pitting, separation of the nail from the underlying nail bed, ridging and cracking, or more extremely, loss of the nail itself (onycholysis).
+More than 80% of patients with psoriatic arthritis will have psoriatic nail lesions characterized by nail pitting, separation of the nail from the underlying nail bed, ridging and cracking, or, more severely, loss of the nail itself (onycholysis).